Acupressure Points for Gas Relieve and Prevention

 Pressure Points for treating gas:

 Several pressure points in the hands, feet, and stomach system that treat gas need to be stimulated regularly.
-These points help with most stomach problems caused by improper food choices, irregular eating times, and fast eating.
+These points address most stomach problems caused by improper food choices, irregular eating times, and rapid eating.
 These points are known as stomach points, underneath knee points, lower back points, hand points, and foot points.

 The Three Mile Point: